mozilla/experimenter-docs/docs/faq/rollouts/sizing.md

 - What are you observing to decide you are OK moving forward?
 - How long will it take to see those changes?

+Some common patterns are:
-Fast:  2 days, 7 days, 10 days (ex: a frequently used feature, where the telemetry exists for your team to easily see issues)
+- Fast:  2 days, 7 days, 10 days (ex: a frequently used feature, where the telemetry exists for your team to easily see issues)
-Med: 1 week, 2 week, 3 week
+- Med: 1 week, 2 week, 3 week
-Slow: 2 week, 4 weeks, 6 weeks (ex: it takes users a while to use the feature or looking at revenue or other indirect impacts)
+- Slow: 2 week, 4 weeks, 6 weeks (ex: it takes users a while to use the feature or looking at revenue or other indirect impacts)